Noah Eagle: Career

 In February 2023, NBC announced that Eagle would be their play-by-play broadcaster for their newly acquired Big Ten Saturday Night package, as well as their Big Ten basketball package on Peacock.
 Eagle also returned as the Chargers preseason TV play caller in 2023.
 In September 2023, it was announced that Eagle had joined the YES Network as an alternate play-by-play behind his father, Ian Eagle, and Ryan Ruocco, thus leaving his role with the Clippers.
 Eagle, alongside Todd Blackledge, called the Bengals-Steelers game for Week 16 on NBC, while Mike Tirico and the main NBC booth team called the Peacock exclusive Bills-Chargers game.
 The duo returned for the NFL playoffs on Wild Card weekend to call the Browns-Texans game.
 They also called the first NFL game in Brazil between the Green Bay Packers and Philadelphia Eagles for Peacock on September 6, 2024.

 NBC announced in April 2024 that Eagle would take on play-by-play duties for the United States men's and women's basketball teams at the 2024 Summer Olympics in Paris.
 Eagle also handled the gold medal matches, which featured the United States defeating France on both the men's and women's side.

 Eagle was the lead play-by-play announcer for NBC Sports/Peacock at the 2024 French Open tennis championships and for a Netflix NFL game on Christmas Day.

 In February 2025, NBC announced that Eagle would be a play-by-play broadcaster for their NBA coverage beginning in the 2025–26 season.
+He worked the 2026 NBA All-Star Game for NBC.